 You can see more on two wheels than on two legs at Sanibel Island, just off Florida’s southwest coast.
 The island has 25 miles of scenic cycling trails and there are many places where you can rent bikes for cheap prices.
-Alternatively, enjoy long walks around the many scenic parks, botanical gardens and nature reserves.
-Visit the beaches on this Gulf Coast barrier island and you’ll see people doing the Sanibel Stoop.
-That’s the name for the bent-at-the-waist posture used by those who collect seashells on Sanibel Island, which bills itself as one of the best shelling locations in the world.
+Alternatively, enjoy long walks around the many scenic parks, botanical gardens, and nature reserves.

 Spot dolphins at Marco Island

 Visit a variety of locations around Marco Island and you might be lucky enough to spot dolphins swimming just offshore.
-Both dolphins and manatee are regularly spotted at South Beach, plus there are dolphin-spotting points at the northern tip of Marco Island, and at Caxambas Pass Park at the southern tip.
+Both dolphins and manatees are regularly spotted at South Beach.
+There are also dolphin-spotting points at the northern tip of Marco Island, and at Caxambas Pass Park at the southern tip.
 Be aware, you can’t just turn up and expect to see dolphins immediately.
 A good tip is to pack a picnic and stay for a few hours to increase your chances.

 Book a stay in Florida

-Book your accommodation in Florida with Top Villas and and not only will you get beautiful vacation rentals at great prices, you’ll also benefit from amazing round-the-clock customer service and access to a wide range of travel extras such as car hire, attraction tickets or help with arranging a special experience.
+Book your accommodation in Florida with Top Villas and not only will you get beautiful vacation rentals at great prices, you’ll also benefit from amazing round-the-clock customer service.
+We also have a wide range of Travel Extras such as car hire, and attraction tickets.

-Follow our simple online booking process and you can secure your dream vacation home in Florida instantly without any phone calls or fuss.
-It’s easy to check availability, get a quote and book instantly online.
-Alternatively, submit an enquiry and we’ll get straight back to you.
+Follow our simple online booking process and you can secure your dream vacation home in Florida instantly.
+It’s easy to check availability, get a quote, and book instantly online.
+Alternatively, submit an inquiry and we’ll get straight back to you.